matteounitn/cv/cv.md

 *High School Diploma* $\bullet$ *Sept, 2012 - Sept, 2017*

-Final elaborate in *The psychoanalysis of James Joyce and the artificial intelligences*
+Final elaborate in *psychoanalysis of James Joyce and the artificial intelligences*